 Assistant Professor - Building Services, Faculty of Engineering

-Dr. Zheng obtained his PhD from the Department of Architecture and Built Environment at the University of Nottingham in December 2013, since then he had worked at UoN for over 7 years on a number of research projects funded by UK and EU funding bodies.
+Dr. Zheng obtained his PhD from the Department of Architecture and Built Environment at the University of Nottingham.
+He then continued to work at UoN for over 7 years on a number of research projects funded by UK and EU funding bodies.
 They are mainly related to building energy retrofitting, research and development of the low-pressure Pulse technique for measuring building airtightness, its application in high-integrity enclosures, non-residential and Passivhaus standard buildings.
 He also worked at Leeds Beckett University as a lecturer in Building Services Engineering for an academic year, delivering lectures on Mechanical Services, Low Carbon Buildings & Renewables, Building Services Systems, Thermofluids and Major Design Project.

 He has a diverse engineering background, from HVAC and fire detection on trains that run at high-plateau and high speed, to bionic engineering, thermoelectric applications, building physics, energy efficiency, ventilation and airtightness.
 He has published over 20 articles in peer-reviewed journals and 20 articles in International Conferences.
 One successful spin-off has been created from the research that he has been closely involved with, which entails the novel Pulse technique, a UK building regulation approved method for measuring building airtightness (The Future Homes Standard).